henkjannl/RoomThermostat/README.md

 <p align="center">
   <img src="02 User interface\Example - holiday\Step 7.png" alt="events and messages" width="400"/>
 </p>

+The hardware unit will display the select the scheme of the next seven days.

 Of course it is also possible to do these steps after we leave, without the need to overrule the current day.
 As we are returning home during the next Saturday, we can also overrule the current day to ensure the house is comfortable upon arrival.